 Many of these symptoms won’t show up until way further into the progression of the disease, but keeping an eye out for any shifts in mood, weight loss, concerns about body image and/or preoccupation with calories and diet could be very important warning signs to look out for before the condition worsens.

 Early detection and treatment are critical in improving the chances for lasting recovery.
-If either you or someone you know is exhibiting these symptoms or other concerning behaviors, it’s best to reach out to a specialized eating disorder treatment provider.
+If either you or someone you know is exhibiting these symptoms or other concerning behaviors, it’s best to reach out to a specialized anorexia treatment provider.

 Kimberly Wick is responsible for the clinical, administrative and financial operations of Walden’s Braintree location, in addition to staffing and collaboration with local healthcare providers, community leaders and educators.
 Most recently, Wick was the program director of Walden Psychiatric Associates, coordinating the expansion of eating disorders and mental health outpatient services across New England.
 She also served as an admissions clinician for Walden, conducting clinical assessments and recommending proper levels of care for thousands of patients.
 She was also an Admissions Clinician at Walden, conducting clinical assessments for patients, leading group and individual supervision to pre-licensed clinicians and developing new training and on-boarding procedures.
 Prior to joining Walden, Wick was a licensed mental health clinician at MHM Services, Inc., MCI-Framingham State Prison.
 Ms. Wick attended Miami University, earning her undergraduate degree in Anthropology and graduated from Boston College with a Master of Arts in Counseling Psychology.
 She is a member of the American Psychological Association (APA), American Counseling Association (ACA) and the Massachusetts Mental Health Counselor’s Association (MaMHCA).